schutyb/hsipy/README.md

 ## Contributing

 Contributions are always very well welcome.
-The PhasorPy library intends to create an open-source and collaborative community between spectroscopy and fluorescence microscopy users with the same functionalities as SimFCS but accessible and self-sustainable in the long term as other Python libraries and communities.
+This project is a fist version of PhasorPy Library which intends to create an open-source and collaborative community between spectroscopy and fluorescence microscopy users with the same functionalities as SimFCS but accessible and self-sustainable in the long term as other Python libraries and communities.